arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Linux
 <br></br>

-For Portenta X8, it is possible to use the following commands:
+With admin (root) access, you can use the following commands within the shell for the Portenta X8:

 ```
 sudo modprobe spidev